husonlab/catrenet/README.md

 <img src="src/main/resources/catrenet/main/CatReNet-Splash.png" alt="Splash" width="600"/>

-CatReNet (formerly CatlyNet) is a program for working with (auto-)catalytic reaction networks, based on a set of 'catalyzed reactions' and a given 'food set' of molecules  [[HXS24b]](#70).
+CatReNet is a program for working with (auto-)catalytic reaction networks, based on a set of 'catalyzed reactions' and a given 'food set' of molecules  [[HXS24b]](#70).
 It provides fast and exact algorithms for calculating three main types of autocatalytic networks, namely (maximal) RAFs, CAFs, and pseudo-RAFs.
 These three notions are formalizations of the concept of a 'collectively